dewitjin/tidyNumbers/README.md

 ## Note

-googleSnippet.txt is a file with good Google Question starters codes I created using C language.
+googleSnippet.txt is a file with good Google Question starter codes I created using C language.